No products in the cart.

 5 Tips For Safely Consuming Edible THC

-If you’re considering edible THC products, you should know some tips to help you have a happy, healthy, and safe time.
+If you’re considering edible products, you should know some tips to help you have a happy, healthy, and safe time.
 The cardinal rule is: Start low and go slow.
 Patience is key.

 Some other, equally important tips include: